zyl24/OpenFGL/README.md

 # OpenFGL

-Official code repository of  the paper "OpenFGL" in the Conference on Neural Information Processing Systems (NeurIPS) 2024.
+Official code repository for the paper "OpenFGL," accepted at the Conference on Neural Information Processing Systems (NeurIPS) 2024.